CrowdStrike/logscale-community-content/Log-Sources/README.md

   - manifest.yaml
   - README.md

-4. Delete the original package

-    `rm -f community--vendor-application--1.0.0.zip`
+4. Copy the **README.md** and **manifest.yaml** files to the **Packages** directory, under the appropriat Vendor/Application in your local cloned repository

+5. Copy the Content directories, queries, dashboards, etc., to the **Content** directory, under the appropriate Vendor/Application in your local cloned repository

-5. Optionally, update the ARCHIVE value in build.sh with the new package name and build the package.
-If you do not update the package we will update it on your behalf.
+6. Optionally, build the new package.
+If you choose not to build the package we will do that for you.

-    `cd ../`

-    `vi build.sh`. <- ARCHIVE=vendor--app--${VERSION}.zip

-    `./build.sh`
+   Change to the **Packages** directory and run the package build script

+      `./package-export-build.sh`

-6. Verify the package was created in the Packages directory.
+   Verify the package was created in the Packages directory.
 You'll end up with something like this:

       `2023-01-29_21-54-03`

-7. Test the new package
+   Test the new package

     1. Create a new View and specify the repository from step 3.
     2. Select Settings | Installed | Import Package